 Ingredients

 - Tomatoes: I use a combination of large heirloom tomatoes and cherry tomatoes.
 Juicy heirloom tomatoes are best for their steak-like quality, and the cherry tomatoes add a sweet bite.
 Feel free to use any tomatoes, including Roma tomatoes, beefsteak tomatoes, tomatoes on the vine, or grape tomatoes.
+You can also mix burrata cheese with roasted tomatoes for a next-level summer treat.

 - Balsamic vinegar